Grant-Archibald-MS/dataverse-opentelemetry/README.md

 3. Demonstrate how to use customer managed key (CMK) to encrypt telemetry.

 4. Demonstrate how to make use of [Use managed identities for Dataverse plug-ins](https://learn.microsoft.com/en-us/power-platform/release-plan/2024wave1/power-platform-governance-administration/use-managed-identities-dataverse-plug-ins) to authenticate with Exporters.

+5. Demonstrate how to obtain Power Apps Traceparent so that the Dataverse Plugin uses its operation id.

+6. Demonstrate how to persist the Traceparent in Dataverse for long running observability.

 ## Architecture